Florian Schneider: Early life

-Schneider was born on 7 April 1947 in the French occupation zone in southern Germany, near the Bodensee, in what would become the state of Baden-Württemberg in 1952.
+Schneider was born on 7 April 1947 in Öhningen, at the time part of the French occupation zone in southern Germany, near the Bodensee, in what would become the state of Baden-Württemberg in 1952.
 His parents were Paul Schneider-Esleben, an architect, and his wife Evamaria (née van Diemen-Meyerhof).
-Schneider was Jewish on his mother's side; Paul married the half-Jewish Evamaria in 1946 against the will of his father, who remained a loyal Nazi.
+Schneider was Jewish on his mother's side; Paul married Evamaria in 1946 against the will of his father, who remained a loyal Nazi.
 Schneider's family moved to Düsseldorf when he was three years old.

 Career

 Schneider founded Kraftwerk with Ralf Hütter in 1970.
 They met in 1968 while studying at the Academy of Arts in Remscheid, then at the Robert Schumann Hochschule in Düsseldorf, playing improvisational music together in the ensemble Organisation.
 Before meeting Hütter, Schneider had played with Eberhard Kranemann in the group Pissoff from 1967 to 1968.
 From 1968 to 1969, Schneider played flute, with Hütter on Hammond organ, Kranemann on bass and Paul Lovens on drums.

 Originally, Schneider's main instrument was the flute, which he would treat using electronic effects, including tape echo, ring modulation, pitch-to-voltage converters, fuzz and wah-wah, allowing him to use his flute as a bass instrument.
 He also played violin (similarly treated), electric guitar (including slide guitar), and made use of synthesizers (both as a melodic instrument and as a sound processor).
 Later, he also created his own electronic flute instrument.
 After the release of Kraftwerk's 1974 album, Autobahn, his use of acoustic instruments diminished.

 Schneider, speaking in 1991, said: "I had studied seriously up to a certain level, then I found it boring; I looked for other things, I found that the flute was too limiting...
 Soon I bought a microphone, then loudspeakers, then an echo, then a synthesizer.
-Much later I threw the flute away; it was a sort of process."
+Much later, I threw the flute away; it was a sort of process".
 Although he had limited keyboard technique, he apparently preferred to trigger the synth sounds through a keyboard (later, developments in sequencing limited the need for hands-on playing).

 Schneider's approach was concentrated on sound design (in an interview in 2005, Hütter called him a "sound fetishist") and vocoding/speech-synthesis.
 One patented implementation of the latter was christened the Robovox, a distinctive feature of the Kraftwerk sound.
 Hütter said of Schneider's approach:

-Schneider was also known for his comical, enigmatic interviews, although he only seldom gave permission to be interviewed.

 In 2015, Schneider and Dan Lacksman, with the help of Uwe Schmidt, released an electronic ode, "Stop Plastic Pollution", for ocean environment conservation as part of the Parley for the Oceans campaign.